Direct: 678-467-2330 Fax: 833-813-4303

 After the overhaul started in 2009, Georgia went from having over 2500 mortgage broker companies listed with the Department of Banking and Finance to slightly under 600, and Georgia went from being #2 in the country in mortgage fraud to nearly zero.
 This transition is a great example of how adding licensing to an industry, an industry so crucial to the health of our economy, forces the workforce to a higher level of knowledge and professionalism.
 We still have a long way to go, but it is a start.

 The government continues to be involved with further legislation designed to give a layer of protection to primary residence buyers.
 This legislation, known as TRID, began in October 2015.
 The most basic changes are two documents, the Loan Estimate (LE) and the Closing Disclosure (CD), be forwarded to the borrower within 3 day periods after application and before closing.
-It also does not allow lenders to collect any fees until the disclosures are acknowledged by the borrowers.
-Without your timely acknowledgement, the loan can be denied or delayed.
+It also does not allow lenders to collect any fees outside of the credit report until the disclosures are acknowledged by the borrowers.
+Without your timely acknowledgement, your loan can be delayed.
 Be sure to stay aware of what is in your inbox when applying for a mortgage.

 As a Mortgage Broker, I am subject to state and national licensing laws.
 My license to originate means I can operate independently of a bank.
 A loan officer for a bank is only required to submit their name with the state.
 My license is NOT a bank registration number.
+You will not be speaking with a call center at all.
 I have a license to originate in the mortgage brokering industry.
 This was obtained by passing a rigorous knowledge-based test about the mortgage industry and underwriting guidelines and continually obtain a minimum of 8 hours of continuing education every year.

 While many industries have similar requirements, the mortgage industry is not uniform in its requirements.
-So fair warning, if you decide to seek your loan at a bank, you may end up dealing with someone registered in a processing center or a telemarketer who only gathers information, not a Licensed Mortgage Professional.
+So fair warning, if you decide to seek your loan at a bank, you will deal with someone registered in a processing center or a telemarketer who only gathers information, not a Licensed Mortgage Professional.
 I am pleased to present these license numbers as a testament of my dedication and knowledge of the mortgage industry.
 My license numbers: State of GA #19238, NMLS Company #168980, and NMLS Originator #169110

 A Georgia Residential Mortgage Licensee